carledwards/thecarledwards-site/content/posts/defecat-marketing-idea.md

 ---
-title: "Skip the spat, just grab the DefeCat"
+title: "Skip the spat, just grab DefeCat"
 date: 2025-03-03
 description: "A humorous look at a revolutionary cat litter product that solves the age-old problem of getting men to remember to buy cat litter."
 tags: ["Humor", "Marketing", "Product", "Cats"]